How Computers Work

 Engineering

 The advent of the telegraph and electrical signaling resulted in the discovery that switching relays could be combined to implement basic Boolean logic.
 If you’ll remember grade school electrical science, you’ll remember that there are two basic kinds of circuit layout: serial and parallel.
-Switches in series must all be closed to permit current to flow – an AND gate.
-Switches in parallel must all be open to forbid current to flow – an OR gate.
-A NOT gate can be created simply by reversing how a switch responds to an input signal.
-With these three Boolean primitives, an electronic Turing computer can be assembled according to equations in the lambda calculus.
+Switches in series must all be closed to permit current to flow – an AND

-At first, these [computers] were built using mechanical switches and plugs operated by human secretaries.
+At first, these computers were built using mechanical switches and plugs operated by human secretaries.
 The development of vacuum tubes improved their operation, although the computers were still large, slow, and power-hungry.

 It wasn’t until William Shockley invented the first transistor in 1947 that computers were able to begin making significant advances in size, complexity, and self-manipulation.
 Since transistors are still in use today, I will delve more into their operation in a future article.